palandro/BeWithMars/README.md

 Note that the application is under development and even basic functionality is lacking at the moment.

-If you want to know more about the MARS InSight Mission please visit: https://mars.nasa.gov/insight/
+If you want to know more about the Mars InSight Mission please visit: https://mars.nasa.gov/insight/